Six Tips for Leaders to Create Effective Team Collaboration

 - What they think lacks in their team’s collaboration

-These conversations are critical to helping team members be vulnerable and real with each other.
-They help the team recognize their collective strengths and challenges.
+Above all, these conversations are critical to helping team members be vulnerable and real with each other and therefore help the team recognize their collective strengths and challenges.
 As the leader, support your team through these conversations and facilitate conclusions that help them move forward.
 This activity will encourage feedback from every team member, will provide data for collective analysis, and will allow team members to goals to improve their overall team collaboration.

 Effective Team Collaboration in 6 Simple Steps